How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 - WORDPRESS FIREWALL – Web Application Firewall identifies and blocks malicious traffic.
 Built and maintained by a large team focused 100% on WordPress security

 - WORDPRESS SECURITY SCANNER – Malware scanner checks core files, themes and plugins for malware, bad URLs, backdoors, SEO spam, malicious redirects and code injections

-- LOGIN SECURITY – Two-factor authentication (2FA), one of the most secure forms of remote system authentication available via any TOTP-based authenticator app or service
+- LOGIN SECURITY – Two-factor authentication (2FA), one of the most secure forms of remote system authentication available via any TOTP-based (Time-based One Time Password) authenticator app or service

 3. WordPress Performance Plugin (W3 Total Cache)